bmar1/gitmaster/readme.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit issues and pull requests.

+## Thanks

+Thanks to Cursor (Opus 4.6) The GOAT.